craigfrancis/framework/framework/0.1/doc/setup/server/apache.md

 Below are some example configurations for Apache.

-They include support for [uploaded files](../../../doc/helpers/file.md), where the framework will map the /a/files/ URL to a separate [files](../../../doc/setup/structure.md#files) folder.
+The examples include support for uploaded files (e.g. via the [file helper](../../../doc/helpers/file.md)), where the web server needs to map the /a/files/ URL to the [/files/](../../../doc/setup/structure.md#files) folder.

-And [versioning url's on resourses](../../../doc/setup/resources.md#versioning) (e.g. images, CSS, and JavaScript), where the cache headers can be set with:
+And [versioning url's on resourses](../../../doc/setup/resources.md#versioning) (e.g. images, CSS, and JavaScript), where the cache headers can also be set with:

 	ExpiresActive On
 	ExpiresByType image/gif "access plus 12 months"